Toysoft/OpenGD77-/docs/OpenGD77_User_Guide.md

 ![](media/changing-zones.png)

+### Displaying the channel Frequency

+Press and hold the **Black button** to display the Rx and Tx frequency in both DMR and FM modem

+### Displaying FM specific channel infromation

+Press and hold the **Black button** to display FM specific information.
+CTCSS and squelch setting

+### Listening on a repeater input

+Pressing the **Black button** and **Blue button** enables the radio to receive on the input to a repeater.
+This works on both DMR and FM repeaters.
+This also shows the channel information as described above.

 ### Scanning
 Press and hold (Long press) the **Up arrow** to start scanning the channels in the zone Press the **Left arrow** to reverse the direction of scan.